A-da-m/bot.js-commando/README.md

 # Support
 If you need help using this template, when it's getting closer and closer to getting finished (not right now, but you can still join) join our Official Discord server:
-### We'll tell you when it's getting close to being finished
 - [Click here to join](https://discord.gg/fFanWmU)

 # Guides